 Four of the bedrooms are ensuite, and only two twin bedded rooms share a bathroom but do have their own wash hand basins.
 The other twin bedded room (ensuite) is on the ground floor.

-Glenbardie House and Glenbardie Bothy are the perfect places to stay to explore Royal Deeside and the Cairngorm National Park.
+Glenbardie House and Glenbardie Bothy are the perfect places to stay to explore Royal Deeside, the Cairngorm National Park and the Highlands.
 Each with its own garden and driveway, they sit within a one acre walled property at the foot of the oak covered Craigendarroch Hill on just 600 metres from the centre of the Victorian market town of Ballater.
 Both houses offer a peaceful retreat, yet local amenities are just a short walk away.

 Short stays are considered on application, but they do attract a higher rate.